Spicy shakshuka eggs? Now that sounds interesting.

 This farmers' market near my house sells fresh eggs.
 They are the best.
 The yolk is bright yellow and the taste is so much richer.
 I am totally drooling just thinking about it.
 The basil used in this dish, I grow in my back yard.
 Basil is easy to grow, it loves sunshine which my yard gets plenty of during the summer months.
 Basil is also hardy, which is a definite BONUS since I am not known for my green thumb.
 My family and I always love using fresh ingredients; it's really the best way to achieve intense fabulous flavors.
 In the summer time we try to buy as many ingredients as possible from our nearby farmers' markets.

-This rustic dish probably arose out of necessity.
-Someone, long long ago went into the kitchen and said: “Hmmm, well, I have tomatoes, garlic, eggs, basil and a bit of red pepper.
-What to make?”
+Someone, long long ago went into the kitchen and said: "Hmmm, well, I have tomatoes, garlic, eggs, basil and a bit of red pepper.
+What to make?"
 Voila!
-Spicy eggs in purgatory was born.
+The dish was born.
 Necessity is indeed the mother of invention.
-Spicy eggs in purgatory actually have their origins in the Middle East.
+Spicy shakshuka actually has origins in the Middle East.
 This dish is also popular in North Africa, and a close cousin of a Mexican favorite: huevos rancheros.

-So there are two processes here: boiling the sauce and poaching the eggs.
+So there are two processes with this shakshuka recipe: boiling the sauce and poaching the eggs.
 Pretty simple!